N. Non-degree Students Program

 - Academic requirements Non-degree students are required to meet all of the academic obligations of any course in which they enroll.
 At the end of a term, the record of any non-degree student who does not have at least a C average for that term will be reviewed and that student may not be permitted to enroll in a subsequent term.
 To remain in academic good standing, a student is furthermore expected to complete at least one course per term.
 Withdrawal from all courses in any given term may jeopardize good standing and enrollment in a subsequent term.
 Students who plan not to enroll in courses in any given term must apply for a leave of absence on or before the fifteenth day of the term in question.
 A leave of absence may be granted for no more than two terms.
 Any student who does not enroll in courses in a term and does not apply for a leave of absence may be removed from the program.

 - Enrollment and registration Non-degree enrollment may begin in either the fall or the spring term.
-All non-degree students register for courses with the Director of Special Programs, 1 Prospect Street, Academic Affairs suite (lower level).
+All non-degree students register for courses with the Director of Academic and Educational Affairs, 1 Prospect St., Academic Affairs suite (lower level).
 In general, admission to limited-enrollment courses is not available to non-degree students.
 Auditing is not permitted in the Non-degree Students program.
 Non-degree students are not eligible for enrollment in individual tutorial courses; nor are they eligible, while in the Non-degree Students program, for enrollment in courses in the graduate or the professional schools.
 Those interested in enrolling in such courses should apply directly to the Graduate School of Arts and Sciences or to the particular professional school in whose courses they wish to enroll.

-- Credit/D/Fail option Non-degree students who wish to elect a course under the Credit/D/Fail option must make a compelling case for that election in a petition to the Director of Special Programs at least one week prior to the Credit/D/Fail conversion deadline.
+- Credit/D/Fail option Non-degree students who wish to elect a course under the Credit/D/Fail option must make a compelling case for that election in a petition to the Director of Academic and Educational Affairs at least one week prior to the Credit/D/Fail conversion deadline.
 Non-degree students may take no more than one course in a term using the Credit/D/Fail option, and must be enrolled in at least one other course worth a minimum of one course credit during the same term.
 A maximum of two courses may be taken Credit/D/Fail during a student’s time in the Non-degree Students program.

-- Tuition The tuition for non-degree students during 2018–2019 is $5,900 per course credit; Yale employees and their spouses are entitled to a tuition reduction as determined by the Office of Human Resources.
+- Tuition The tuition for non-degree students during 2020–2021 is $6,370 per course credit.
+Yale employees and their spouses are entitled to a tuition reduction; questions about this employee benefit should be directed to the Office of Human Resources, 203-432-5552.
 Tuition must be paid in full to the Office of Student Financial Services before registration.
 Yale provides no financial assistance for non-degree students.
 Students withdrawing from a course may be eligible for a refund of all or a portion of the tuition fees, in accordance with the tuition refund policy: (a) a student who drops a course for any reason on or before the last day of the course selection period will be refunded the tuition fees paid for that course; (b) a student who drops a course for any reason after the course selection period but on or before the day of midterm will be refunded one-half the tuition paid for that course; (c) a student who drops a course after midterm will not be refunded any portion of the tuition.
 Fees for late submission of course schedules apply as outlined in section E, Registration and Enrollment in Courses.
-Late tuition payments will be accepted no later than September 12, 2018, for fall 2018, and January 25, 2019, for spring 2019.
+Late tuition payments will be accepted no later than September 16, 2020, for fall 2020, and January 29, 2021, for spring 2021.
 Any student who has not completed payment in full for courses by these dates will not be permitted to enroll for that term.

 - Facilities and services Non-degree students are entitled to use the library system and other facilities that are required for the courses in which they are enrolled, such as laboratories, computers, and the like.
 For a fee, they are entitled to purchase gymnasium memberships and Yale Health coverage.
 Non-degree students are not eligible for undergraduate housing and they may not serve as first-year counselors.

-- Regulations Non-degree students are governed by the academic regulations of Yale College and by the rules contained in the Undergraduate Regulations.
+- Regulations Non-degree students are governed by the academic regulations of Yale College and by the rules contained in the Yale online publication Undergraduate Regulations.
 In disciplinary matters, non-degree students are subject to the jurisdiction of the Yale College Executive Committee.

 - Yale students Students who have withdrawn from Yale College or who did not complete degree requirements within the number of terms of enrollment for which they were admitted may not return to Yale College to complete degree requirements as non-degree students.
 This rule includes former Yale College students who are currently employees of the University.
 Students on leave of absence may not be admitted to the Non-degree Students program.